cmaene/mapGraphColoring/README.md

 Assign distinctive colors to neighboring polygons and map them using ColorBrewer schemes.

 The main R command file is coloringWithGcolor (click on "coloringWithGcolor.md" to view in a web browser) in which neighboring polygon index will be created using a spdep tool which is then used to assign 4 different colors to polygons.
-The main R code to assign 4 different classes was taken from now-archived “gcolor” (ineq.R* - downloaded from: http://cran.r-project.org/src/contrib/Archive/gcolor/). * NOT to be confused with “ineq”“ tool in the ineq library, which has nothing to do with "gcolor” library tools.
+The main R code to assign 4 different classes was taken from now-archived “gcolor” library, ineq.R* - downloaded from: http://cran.r-project.org/src/contrib/Archive/gcolor/. * NOT to be confused with “ineq”“ tool in the ineq library, which has nothing to do with "gcolor” library tools.

 ColorBrewer (http://colorbrewer2.org/) tool was used to assign unique colors - see 8 qualitative color schemes in the last figure --